You’ve mastered HTML, CSS, and JavaScript—congratulations! 🎉

 In summary, while HTML, CSS, and JavaScript are foundational technologies in web development for a beginner, it’s essential to recognize the integral roles of databases and programming languages.

 Understanding the ecosystem is a journey, not a destination.
-Embrace the learning process, and eventually pick the tools that resonate with you, and gradually build your expertise.
+Embrace the learning process, pick the tools that resonate with you, and gradually build your expertise.
 With a clear roadmap and a strategic tech stack, you’re well on your way to mastering the intricacies of web development.
 Happy coding!